nodatime/nodatime/www/unstable/userguide/text.md

 - Where valid, `:` always refers to the culture-specific time separator (a colon in the invariant culture)
 - Where valid, `/` always refers to the culture-specific date separator (a forward slash in the invariant culture)

+Any ASCII letters (a-z, A-Z) which are intended to be used as text literals (when parsing, they must be matched exactly; when formatting they are reproduced exactly) *must* be quoted or escaped.
+Even if they do not have a specific meaning for the given pattern type, their presence within the pattern would be a potential cause for confusion and error.
+Additionally, by effectively reserving all ASCII letters, Noda Time has more room for future expansion without compatibility concerns.
+The one exception to this rule is 'T', which is explicitly allowed within date/time-based patterns (`LocalDateTime` etc) as a common separator between the two parts.
+It is *not* permitted (without quoting or escaping) in other patterns such as for `LocalDate` or `LocalTime`.

-Any characters within a custom format which *don't* have a specific meaning are treated as text literals (when parsing, they must be matched exactly; when formatting they are reproduced exactly).
-This is supported mostly for the sake of compatibility.
-We **strongly recommend** that you quote any text literals, to avoid nasty surprises if extra characters take on special meanings in later versions.
+Any non-letter characters within a custom format which *don't* have a specific meaning are treated as text literals.
+You may wish to escape or quote such characters anyway, for the sake of consistency.

 ### Related fields